RED HOOP TALK

 - Episode 62: Rose Petoskey (Grand Traverse Bands of Ottawa & Chippewa Indians), Attorney and mentor.

-- Episode 61: Suzan Shown Harjo (Cheyenne & Hodulgee Muscogee) talking about how repatriation is a human right.
+- Episode 61: Suzan Shown Harjo (Cheyenne & Hodulgee Muscogee), how repatriation is a human right.

 - Episode 60: Dr. Gabrielle Tayac (Piscataway Indian Nation) activist and scholar